Bhuvi128/Hospitality-Revenue-Optimization-Analysis/README.md

 ### 🛢️Database & tables creation

 After preparing and cleaning the data in Excel by handling null values and converting data types, I created the database and corresponding tables in MySQL.
-Then, I imported the cleaned data into these tables.<br>
+Then, I imported the cleaned data into these tables.
+The database schema is illustrated in the image below.<br>

 ![ER Diagram](images/ER_Diagram.png)